 Made from brown sugar, this cake is as soft as pillows.
 It’s been steamed to be nice and gentle to the touch.

 They may look fuzzy and strange at first, not like your typical shumai, but trust us they are so good!
-These are made with squid, and if kept frozen you can keep it up to 1 month!
+These are made with squid, and if kept frozen you can keep it up to a month!
 So it’s perfect for gifts if you pack it with an ice pack in your suitcase.

-Horosaku is bite-size and full of amao strawberry flavors as it melts in your mouth.
+Horosaku is bite-sized and full of amao strawberry flavors as it melts in your mouth.
 Also pink and tiny, this is very popular amongst women!

-Once you open the package you can get a whiff of orange peels, which is the trademark of Nanoka.
+Once you open the package you can get a whiff of orange peels, which is the trademark of the Nanoka brand.
 A soft cake that smells refreshingly good, it can even be a gift suitable for your superiors, such as your boss.
 Surprise him or her with this stunning sweet gift.

 Just a normal dorayaki?
 Think again.
 The name of Akago refers to a helmet that allows the wearer to become indestructible.
 This means that this snack is a definite winner!

-So this list may contain foods that you at first may think are too strange or unique to the taste for your friends and family.
+This list may contain food that you at first may think are too strange or unique to the taste for your friends and family.
 However, that makes it all the more special if they can’t find anything even remotely similar in their home country!
-Since you have come alllll the way to Japan, which is full of uniquely tasty things, why not bring a bit of it back to share?
-So enjoy your omiyage shopping but just don’t forget to enjoy your last bowl of Hakata ramen before you pack up to leave!
+Since you have come all the way to Japan, which is full of uniquely tasty things, why not bring a bit of it back to share?
+So enjoy your “omiyage” shopping but just don’t forget to enjoy your last bowl of Hakata ramen before you pack up to leave!